 Every Individualized Major will have a foundation or primary concentration in one of Bethel’s regularly-established programs of study, and you may propose additional customization of that major in collaboration with two sponsoring faculty advisors.

-- A Gender Studies IM (concentration in one of various programs)
+- Gender Studies (concentration in one of various programs)

-- A Community Restorative Justice IM (concentration in Social Work)
+- Community Restorative Justice (concentration in Social Work)

-- A Music Theater IM (concentration in Music or Communication Arts)
+- Music Theater (concentration in Music or Communication Arts)

-- A Peace, Justice and Conflict Studies IM (concentration in Bible and Religion)
+- Peace, Justice and Conflict Studies (concentration in Bible and Religion)

 Guidelines for the Individualized Major

-- Students must have a minimum cumulative GPA of 3.0 to apply for an IM.
+- Students must have a minimum cumulative GPA of 3.0 to apply for an Individualized Major.

-- Students should identify two faculty members to serve as advisors and to help draft the IM proposal.
+- Students should identify two faculty members to serve as advisors and to help draft the Individualized Major proposal.

-In coordination with the two sponsoring faculty advisors, the student should submit a formal proposal for an IM that addresses the following questions:
+- In coordination with the two sponsoring faculty advisors, the student should submit a formal proposal for an Individualized Major that addresses the following questions:

 - How will an Individualized Major enable you to better meet your goals than would a regular major?

-Who will be your two faculty advisors for this IM, including a primary advisor in your
+- Who will be your two faculty advisors for this Individualized Major, including a primary advisor in your

 primary concentration.Your advisors will help you identify your goals, select the best courses to meet your interests, satisfy all graduation requirements, answer questions and help you prepare the proposal for approval.

-- State at least three goal statements that summarize what intellectual goals and/or career goals you hope to achieve through completion of your IM.
+- State at least three goal statements that summarize what intellectual goals and/or career goals you hope to achieve through completion of your Individualized Major.

 - At least 15 upper-level credit hours (courses numbered 300 or above);

 - A capstone, senior-seminar.
-While this will most likely be mentored by one of your two sponsoring advisors, the requirement is that this capstone project be clearly related to the learning outcome goals of your IM.
+While this will most likely be mentored by one of your two sponsoring advisors, the requirement is that this capstone project be clearly related to the learning outcome goals of your Individualized Major.

 - At least 18 hours from a

-- Applications for an IM may be submitted as early as the student’s sophomore year, and should be submitted no later than the first semester of the student’s junior year.
+- Applications for an Individualized Major may be submitted as early as the student’s sophomore year, and should be submitted no later than the first semester of the student’s junior year.